What are language disorders in children?

 But some children have language disorders.
 They may have:

-Receptive language disorder.
-A child has trouble understanding words that they hear and read.
+- Receptive language disorder.
+A child has trouble understanding words that he or she

-Expressive language disorder.
-A child has trouble speaking with others and expressing thoughts and feelings.
+- Expressive language disorder.
+A child has trouble speaking with others and expressing

 A child will often have both disorders at the same time.
 Such disorders are often